CKHZ-FM

-CKHZ-FM (103.5 FM, Hot Country 103.5) is a radio station in Dartmouth, Nova Scotia serving the Halifax Regional Municipality.
+CKHZ-FM (103.5 FM, Country 103.5) is a radio station in Dartmouth, Nova Scotia serving the Halifax Regional Municipality.
 Owned by Acadia Broadcasting, it broadcasts a country format.
 CKHZ's studios are located on Main Street in Dartmouth, while its transmitter is located on Washmill Lake Drive in Clayton Park.

 History

 CKHZ occupies the 103.5 FM frequency that was once Halifax's home to the all-news radio network CKO, which began broadcasting in several major Canadian cities, including Halifax, in 1985.
 In 1989, CKO ceased broadcasting.
 The frequency remained dark until 2006.
 In 2003, the Canadian Radio-television and Telecommunications Commission (CRTC) awarded the vacant frequency license to Evanov.
 On November 26, 2004, CKMW Radio Ltd., a subsidiary of Evanov, received CRTC approval to operate on 103.5 MHz.
 After several days of fine tuning it began on-air testing on June 28, 2006.
 The official sign-on date of the new station was August 14, 2006.

 On August 14, 2006, the station officially launched as the rhythmic contemporary station Z103.5; its branding and format was modelled upon Orangeville, Ontario sister station CIDC-FM, with a dance-oriented presentation.
 In 2009, the station segued to a mainstream Top 40/CHR format, and rebranded as Z103 the following year.
 On January 6, 2012, the station re-launched as Energy 103.5 (with its branding modelled upon CHWE-FM in Winnipeg), returning once again to a rhythmic, dance-oriented presentation.

 On March 4, 2013, CKHZ transitioned to hot adult contemporary while maintaining the "Energy" branding, but returned once again to a mainstream CHR format later in the year.
 On February 12, 2014, after continued low ratings against rival Top 40 station CJCH-FM, CKHZ transitioned back to Hot AC, although promoting itself with a larger focus on classic hits from the 1990s and 2000s.